- So how did you get into canoeing Addi?

 We both laugh at my rhetorical question.
 This is part of an interview with Helen Jones from BBC Merseyside, in August 2016.
 It was the day before Athina and I parted inside our blow-up boat to canoe the almost 130 miles of UKs longest canal.

-Life has taught me that if an idea is not absurd and playful there is no hope for it- Having seen people race on telly, we were eager to master the art of canoeing :) The plan was simple: a week to canoe the Leeds-Liverpool canal with the principal purpose of exploring new places and discovering nature.
-We wanted to find out what fate would drop on our path if we ‘roughen things up’ for a while.
+Life has taught me that if an idea is not absurd and playful there is no hope for it- Having seen people race on telly, we are eager to master the art of canoeing.
+The plan is simple: a week to canoe the Leeds-Liverpool canal with the principal purpose of exploring new places and discovering nature.
+We want to find out what fate would drop on our path if we ‘roughen things up’ for a while.

 The following morning our adventure begun with a little demo of what I guessed paddling consisted of.
 Life vests on, it was time to get in.
 Athina held Boaty steady and a rope was tied to our bow so we didn’t have to swim after it (!)
 I gripped the paddle with two hands, reached forward and pulled it back towards me.
 Ta-da!
 It was Athinas’ turn to give it a try.